vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/12_Wind_Energy.md

 18. Check that the units of Eq.
 12.343 indeed are equivalent to Watts per square meter ($W/m^2$).
 19. Provide a clear explanation of why the area under the blue curve in Figure 12.6 compared to the area of the whole rectangular box is an appropriate way to assess the capacity factor of the depicted wind farm?
-20. What capacity factor would you estimate for the wind farm per- formance depicted in Figure 12.6?
+20. What capacity factor would you estimate for the wind farm performance depicted in Figure 12.6?
 In other words, what is the approximate area under the curve compared to the entire box area, as explored in Problem 19?
 An approximate answer is fine.
 21. Referring to Figure 12.7, examine performance at 5 m/s and at 10 m/s, picking a representative power for each in the middle of the cluster of black points, and assigning a power value from the left-hand axis.
 What is the ratio of power values you read off the plot, and how does this compare to theoretical expectations for the ratio going like the cube of velocity?
 22. Figure 12.7 surprisingly has all the information required to deduce the rotor diameter!
 The turbine appears to produce 1,400 kW when the wind velocity is 10 m/s, and we also know it appears to operate at ε = 0.44.
 What is the rotor diameter?
-23. Considering that wind turbines are rated for the maximum- tolerable wind speed around 12 m/s, and tend to operate at about 30% capacity factor, how much average power44 would a 100 m diameter turbine operating at 45% efficiency be expected to produce?
+23. Considering that wind turbines are rated for the maximumtolerable wind speed around 12 m/s, and tend to operate at about 30% capacity factor, how much average power44 would a 100 m diameter turbine operating at 45% efficiency be expected to produce?
 24. Table 12.2 shows Germany having more than twice the wind capability as Spain, yet each gets 8.3% of its power from wind.
 What do you infer the difference to be between the countries?
 12 Wind Energy
 43: ...essentially pv3